Accelerating Resilient Food Systems in Africa - ARFSA

 Response to the global food crisis

 The ARFSA programme was developed in response to the global food crisis.
-ARFSA helps achieve the following sustainable development goals (SDGS) in developing countries:
+ARFSA helps achieve the following sustainable development goals (SDGS) in low and middle-income countries:

 Climate change and local conflicts, including the war in Ukraine, drive the global food crisis.
 Shortages and high prices make products like seeds and pesticides unaffordable and unavailable for vulnerable small farms and households.
 This threatens agricultural production.